FILM SCHOOL PROJECTS: HOW TO DEAL WITH FILM PROJECTS IN COLLEGE

 Master Your Equipment

-Film projects tend to use a wide variety of equipment, usually based on what the film school has available at the moment.
+Film projects tend to use a wide variety of equipment, usually based on what the film education program has available at the moment.
 If you can, experiment with as many different types of equipment as possible.
 Feel free to develop a specialty, but try to use everything at least once, and if you can switch between brands or models of cameras and other devices, then do so.
 This gives you a wider base of experience and teaches you to adapt easily to changing situations.

 Aim for Festivals